fluentsinc/rookie-experiments/rookie-training-camp/pilot-02-descriptive-names/experiment.md

 # **Giving Descriptive Names**

-## When you work on a project, there might come a time where you might need to name your folders, files etc. When doing so, there are a couple things you need to be aware of.
+## When you work on a project, there might come a time when you might want to name your folders, files etc. When doing so, there are a couple things you need to be aware of.

 # **Experiment**